Nianyi-GSND-Projects/GSND-5110-GP3/Concept Doc/Concept Doc.typ

 === Floor map

 Another important element is the floor map.
-It is a guidance that could tell the player where is where without them having to navigate the entire scene (@fig:floor-map).
+It is a guidance that could tell the player where is where without them having to navigate the entire scene (@fig:floor-map-clean).
 Many of our level designs are taking advantage of the floor map.

 #figure(
-	caption: [The clean floor map texture used in the project.], image("../Classroom 404/Assets/Interior/Floor Map/Floor Map (draft, clean).png",
+	caption: [The clean floor map texture used in the project.], image("./assets/Floor Map (clean).png",
 		height: 12em,
 	),
-) <fig:floor-map>
+) <fig:floor-map-clean>

 When used in game, it is labelled with room numbers and highlighted with a spotlight on the wall (@fig:floor-map-in-game).